How the Town of North Elba, NY Works With Short-Term Rentals on the Shores of Lake Placid

 During and after the pandemic of 2020, it also became home to many residents who decided to leave the crowded confines of larger cities to seek permanent and supplement income properties on the bucolic shores of Lake Placid.

-We sat down to talk with Michael A. Orticelle, MPA, who is the Building Inspector/Code Enforcement Official for the Lake Placid/North Elba Building Department about what this rise in short-term rentals (STRs) has meant for the community, and how his team is using GovOS to better work with property owners.
+We sat down to talk with Michael A. Orticelle, MPA, who is the Building Inspector/Code Enforcement Official for the Lake Placid/North Elba Building Department about what the rise in short-term rentals (STRs) means for the community, and how his team uses GovOS to better work with property owners.